swcarpentry/DEPRECATED-bc/novice/teaching/01-general.md

     it's a good idea to email the learners at the end of each day with a summary of what was taught (with links to the relevant online notes).
-    This allows absent learners to catch up before the next session, and is also a great opporunity to present the lessons of the day in the context of the entire workshop.
+    This allows absent learners to catch up before the next session, and is also a great opportunity to present the lessons of the day in the context of the entire workshop.

 *   Point learners at [http://software-carpentry.org/v5/](http://software-carpentry.org/v5/),